Joining bits and pieces of reionization history: Datasets and priors

 \section{Datasets and priors}

-~ Three different datasets has been used in this work.
-For CMB we use the latest publicly available 2015 likelihoods in temperature, polarization and lensing (hereafter P15)~\cite{Planck2015:like,Planck2015:Lensing}.
-We use the full angular power spectrum data instead of a prior on optical depth, because the constraint on $\tau$ is model dependent~\cite{HS17,HPBFSSS,Villanueva-Domingo:2017ahx,Heinrich:2018btc,Obied:2018qdr,Millea:2018bko} and there exist non-negligible correlations between reionization history and other cosmological parameters~\cite{HPFS18}.
-For UV luminosity density, we use~\cite{Bouwens2014,Ishigaki2018} data spanning $z\sim6-11$ (denoted by UV) which were derived from Hubble Frontier Fields~\cite{HFFsite,Lotz2017} observations.
-The density is obtained by integrating the UV luminosity function by fitting Schechter function till a truncation magnitude of $-17$~\footnote{We use the data compiled by Ishigaki {\it et. al} (2018)}.
-We also use direct $Q_{\rm HII}$ constraints (denoted by QHII) from Gunn-Peterson optical depth data~\cite{Fan2006}, damping wings of quasars~\cite{Schroeder2013} and Lyman-$\alpha$ emission from galaxies~\cite{Schenker2014}.
-These data cover a redshift range of $6-8$ and thereby overlap with the UV density.
-We have results for three data combinations, {\it viz.} P15, P15+UV and P15+UV+QHII.
-Only for B3 we do not explore P15-only constraints owing to the inability of CMB to provide reasonable constraints in vastly degenerate parameter space.
+~ Three different datasets have been mostly used in this work.
+For CMB we use the latest publicly available likelihoods in temperature, polarization and lensing from the Planck 2018 release (hereafter P18)~\cite{Planck2018:like,Planck2018:Lensing} and the Planck 2015 release (hereafter P15) ~\cite{Planck2015:like,Planck2015:Lensing}.
+We use the full angular power spectrum data in order to fully account for non-negligible correlations between reionization history and other cosmological parameters~\cite{HPFS18}.
+For UV luminosity density, we use~\cite{Bouwens2014,Ishigaki2018} data spanning $z\sim6-11$ derived from Hubble Frontier Fields~\cite{HFFsite,Lotz2017} observations.
+The density is obtained by integrating the UV luminosity function by fitting Schechter function till a truncation magnitude of $-17$ (hereafter UV17) [We use the recent data compiled by Ishigaki {\it et. al} (2018) exploiting the full six-cluster HFF data].
+We also use direct $Q_{\rm HII}$ constraints (hereafter QHII) from~\cite{McGreer:2014qwa,Totani:2005ng,McQuinn:2007gm,Schroeder2013,Greig:2016vpu,Davies:2018pdw,McQuinn:2007dy,Ouchi2010,Schenker2014,Tilvi2014,Mason:2017eqr,Mason:2019ixe}.
+These data cover a redshift range of $5.6-8$ and thereby overlap with the UV density.
 For B0 and B1 the intermediate redshift is allowed to vary between the entire range $z=5.5-30$.
-For B2, we allow $z_{\rm int}^1$ to vary between $z=5.5-12$ to incorporate the UV data range and $z_{\rm int}^2$ between $z=12-30$ to explore the tail.
-For B3, $z_{\rm int}^1$, $z_{\rm int}^2$ and $z_{\rm int}^3$ move within $5.5-8$, $8-12$ and $12-30$ respectively.
-The redshift ranges of B2 nodes are chosen in a way that the UV data can constrain the source term variation in the first node and the P15 constrains the tail end of the histories by constraining the integrated optical depth.
-Similarly, first two nodes of B3 are designed to capture any suppression or break in the power of the luminosity densities and the final node ranges as in the case of B2.
-Note that $\tau$ is a derived parameter in our framework.
-We allow $\Omega_{\rm b}h^2$, $\Omega_{\rm CDM}h^2$, $\theta$, $A_{\rm s}$, $n_{\rm s}$ and nuisance and calibration parameters in Planck likelihood to vary.
+For B2, $z_{\rm int}^1$ can vary between $z=5.5-12$ and $z_{\rm int}^2$ between $z=12-30$; for B3, $z_{\rm int}^1$, $z_{\rm int}^2$ and $z_{\rm int}^3$ move within $5.5-8$, $8-12$ and $12-30$ respectively.
+The redshift ranges for nodes in B2 and B3 are chosen in a way that the UV data can constrain the source term variation till $z=12$ and the CMB constrains the last node by constraining the integrated optical depth.
+We allow $\Omega_{\rm b}h^2$, $\Omega_{\rm CDM}h^2$, $\theta$, $A_{\rm s}$, $n_{\rm s}$, foregrounds and calibration nuisance parameters in Planck likelihood to vary.
+We use publicly available {\tt CosmoMC}~\cite{Lewis2002} for parameter estimation.
+We also consider the stability of our results allowing $\log_{10}\langle f_{\rm esc}\xi_{\rm ion}\rangle$ to vary and using UV luminosity data with truncation magnitude of $-15$.